TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sap-hana-large/problemscopingques-sap-hana-large-connectivity.md

 		{
 			"id": "VMName",
 			"order": 3,
-			"visibility": "topology != On Premise to HANA ||resourceGroup != null", "controlType": "dropdown",
+			"visibility": "topology != On Premise to HANA && sourceVMresourceGroup != null", "controlType": "dropdown",
 			"displayLabel": "Provide the Name of the source VM", "watermarkText": "Filter by name",